12 Secrets To An Accepted Du’ā

 2. Presence of Heart

-For a supplication to be answered, it is essential that the person prays with a present heart, humble before Allah, knowing that He answers supplications and is capable of everything.
+For a supplication to be answered, it is essential that we pray with a present heart, humbling ourselves before Allah, knowing that He answers supplications and is capable of everything!

-A person should be mindful of their food, drink, and clothing, ensuring that they are lawful.
+We should be mindful of our food, drink, and clothing, ensuring that they are lawful.
 It is essential to avoid anything prohibited by Allah, such as usury and other unlawful earnings.

 أَيُّهَا النَّاسُ إِنَّ اللَّهَ طَيِّبٌ لاَ يَقْبَلُ إِلاَّ طَيِّبًا وَإِنَّ اللَّهَ أَمَرَ الْمُؤْمِنِينَ بِمَا أَمَرَ بِهِ الْمُرْسَلِينَ فَقَالَ { يَا أَيُّهَا الرُّسُلُ كُلُوا مِنَ الطَّيِّبَاتِ وَاعْمَلُوا صَالِحًا إِنِّي بِمَا تَعْمَلُونَ عَلِيمٌ} وَقَالَ { يَا أَيُّهَا الَّذِينَ آمَنُوا كُلُوا مِنْ طَيِّبَاتِ مَا رَزَقْنَاكُمْ} " . ثُمَّ ذَكَرَ الرَّجُلَ يُطِيلُ السَّفَرَ أَشْعَثَ أَغْبَرَ يَمُدُّ يَدَيْهِ إِلَى السَّمَاءِ يَا رَبِّ يَا رَبِّ وَمَطْعَمُهُ حَرَامٌ وَمَشْرَبُهُ حَرَامٌ وَمَلْبَسُهُ حَرَامٌ وَغُذِيَ بِالْحَرَامِ فَأَنَّى يُسْتَجَابُ لِذَلِكَ "